-• Leverage the skills and experience of our investment adviser.
-The six principals of our investment adviser collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
+Leverage the skills and experience of our investment adviser.
+The principals of our investment adviser collectively have over 50 years of experience lending to and investing in small and mid-sized companies.
 The principals of our investment adviser have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies and they also have experience managing distressed companies.
 We believe that our investment adviser's expertise in valuing, structuring, negotiating and closing transactions provides us with a competitive advantage by allowing us to provide financing solutions that meet the needs of our portfolio companies while adhering to our underwriting standards.